-Fostering Innovation in Middle School
+App mockups & innovation in Middle School

-“do authentic research, because it isn’t that they have to discover new things, it’s that they have to understand what we already know and then move from there and find a new market, a new perspective.”
+“It isn’t that they have to discover new things, it’s that they have to understand what we already know and then move from there and find a new market, a new perspective.”

-An Elective that Combines Science, Business and Innovation
+SEARCH: Science, Business and Innovation for Students

 - Enrich global understanding of science through the study of topics beyond those offered in school.